-The University of Virginia offers two doctoral programs in nursing to prepare expert clinicians and practitioners, as well as nursing scientists and researchers prepared to expand nursing knowledge in this new century.
-UVA graduates are working in leadership and faculty roles across the country, and our faculty and students are moving away from the bedside and into research (Richmond Times Dispatch).
+The University of Virginia offers two doctoral programs in nursing -- the PhD and DNP degrees -- that prepare expert clinicians and practitioners, nurse scientists and researchers to expand nursing knowledge in the 21st century.
+UVA graduates are working in leadership and faculty roles across the country.

-All students in the DNP and PhD programs draw upon the strengths of the University of Virginia faculty, the resources of the UVA Medical Center, and the breadth of course offerings across the University.
-Our doctoral classes are scheduled in a manner that is conducive to the working nurse, and students commute from across Virginia and neighboring states.
+Students in the DNP and PhD programs draw upon the strengths of UVA Nursing's exceptional faculty, the resources of UVA Medical Center, and the breadth of course offerings across Grounds.
+Our doctoral classes are scheduled in a manner conducive to working nurses in Virginia and neighboring states.
 All doctoral students complete research projects (either clinical/evidence-based practice focused for the DNP; methods-based for the PhD).

 Post-doctoral students will pay administrative fees or tuition expenses to the University of Virginia.
 The school does not offer paid post-doctoral fellowships.
 Post-doctoral students are responsible for their own expenses (housing, food, and insurance).